shuliw/guidebookpy/second_chapter.md

 [Setting up Sublime Text for Python development](https://dbader.org/blog/setting-up-sublime-text-for-python-development)

-If any issue arises in
+If any issue arises in the future I will update this chapter later.